cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ![](2.png)

-^ However, as our understanding of cognitive processes and learning have advanced beyond the rewards and punishments of behaviourism towards the social constructivism of Vygotsky, assessment practices have remained relatively unchanged.
+^ However, as our understanding of cognitive processes and learning have advanced beyond the rewards and punishments of behaviourism towards social constructivist practices, assessment practices have remained relatively unchanged.
 Consequently, there is a misalignment between contemporary assessment practices in higher education and modern understandings of human cognition.
-Further, given that assessment practices exert profound influence on learners and their experiences of higher education I would like to investigate this misalignment, beginning with understanding the foundational
+Further, given that assessment practices exert profound influence on learners and their experiences of higher education I would like to investigate this misalignment, beginning with understanding instructors foundational beliefs about assessment practices in higher education and then exploring how those beliefs impact learner experiences.

 ---